brigadecore/brigade/docs/topics/scripting.md

 ## Conclusion

-This guide covers the basics of working with `acid.js` files.
-If you are not sure how to get started with Acid now, you might want to take a look at the [tutorial](../intro).
-If you want more details about the Acid JS API, you can look at the [API documentation](javascript.md).
+This guide covers the basics of working with `brigade.js` files.
+If you are not sure how to get started with Brigade now, you might want to take a look at the [tutorial](../intro).
+If you want more details about the Brigade JS API, you can look at the [API documentation](javascript.md).

 Happy Scripting!